Behaviour and Discipline Policy

 Incidents are recorded in the school’s incident folder and marked by the letter B or R according to the agreed definitions.

-In addition please note that some incidents of a drug, sexual or violent nature can result in a child being immediately excluded from school.
+In addition please note that some incidents of a drug, racial, sexual or violent nature can result in a child being immediately excluded from school.

 Reviewing the above policy: